Bropell/Pewlett-Hackard-Analysis/README.md

     <img src="https://github.com/Bropell/Pewlett-Hackard-Analysis/blob/main/Resources/total_employees_vs_retiring_employees_query.png">
 </p>

 As seen in the image above, additional queries were done to find the total number of employees (300,024) and the total number of retiring employees (72,458).
 The total number of employees retiring accounts for nearly 25% of the current total employees which is a significant amount of roles to be filled.
+This would be a good opportunity for Pewlett Hackard to refine training programs, provide better hiring incentives and/or combine role responsibilities so they may not have to fill every single position opening after retirement.
+Whatever the case, losing 25% of your employees within a single year would certainly impact the company.

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?